 Inquiries about the program should be addressed to the Women's Studies Program, SS 104, 602/965-2358, where the current list of approved courses is available.

 GENERAL INFORMATION

 Research Centers.
-To expand educational horizons and to enrich the curriculum, the College of Liberal Arts and Sciences maintains the following research centers:
+To expand educational horizons and to enrich the curriculum, CLAS maintains the following research centers: